DaynightDev/DaynightHub/README.md

 # DaynightHub
-Welcome to DaynightHub
+Welcome to DaynightHub the best hub for booga booga

-Key = "" Join our discord for the key loadstring(game:HttpGet("https://raw.githubusercontent.com/DaynightDev/DaynightHub/main/DaynightHub", true))()
+loadstring(game:HttpGet("https://raw.githubusercontent.com/DaynightDev/DaynightHub/main/DaynightHub", true))()

 Join our discord for more updates and subscribe to Siqnit